This Savory Dutch Baby Pancake has roasted tomatoes, pancetta and cheese. It’s the perfect showstopping dish for breakfast, brunch or dinner.

 Savory Dutch Baby is made in an iron skillet and ours has plenty of herbs, tasty cheese and roasted tomatoes to make it a favorite at brunch or for a light dinner.
 We’ve added browned pancetta, but, for a vegetarian version you can easily leave the pancetta off, and it’s still hearty and beautiful.

-If you love Southwestern and Tex-Mex flavors you’ll want to check out our other savory dutch baby – made with roasted poblano peppers and chorizo.
+If you love Southwestern flavors you’ll want to check out our Tex-Mex Dutch Baby made with roasted poblano peppers and chorizo.

 We’ve also used the same roasted tomatoes in adorable little Goat Cheese Appetizers.
 They’re super easy, but impressive.

 It’s a large, pancake-type pastry typically made in an iron skillet.
 The edges “puff” as it cooks making it an impressive dish to serve to friends and family.
 Interestingly, there is apparently nothing Dutch about it.

 The story goes that it originated in a family-owned restaurant in Seattle in the early 1900’s.
 Most often you find a Dutch Baby made with fruit, or even plain and we love them that way too.
 For this one we decided to go with a savory version making it appropriate to serve any time of day, for any meal.